 Anybody that had long hair in high school will likely harbor traumatic memories of needing to scissor-cut gum out of hair.
 If you act fast enough to remove it, this may not be necessary when gum falls out of your mouth overnight.

-The ice cube trick we just profiled can also work for hair, but cooking oil or peanut butter will soften gum.
+The ice cube trick we profiled can work for hair, but cooking oil or peanut butter will soften gum.
 You could use vinegar, but this will leave a strong smell behind.

-Once the gum is soft, brush it out using a fine-toothed comb and wash your hair thoroughly.
+Once the gum is soft, brush it out with a fine-toothed comb and wash your hair.

 What Happens if You Swallow Gum in Your Sleep?

 Let’s separate the fact from the fiction when it comes to swallowing gum.
-It’s true that gum isn’t digested.
-It’ll not remain in your body for life, though.
-You’ll almost certainly pass the gum as waste within 72 hours.
+It isn’t digested, so you’ll pass the gum as waste within 72 hours.

-If you’re wondering if gum can get stuck in your throat if swallowed while sleeping, the answer is yes.
-Let’s be clear, anything can get stuck in the throat at any time.
-It’s particularly likely when we’re asleep as we’re not actively chewing and swallowing solids.
+Anything can get stuck in the throat at any time, and it’s particularly likely when we’re asleep as we’re not actively chewing and swallowing solids.

-Thankfully, it’s unlikely that gum will get trapped in the throat and make us choke.
-Even a solid wad is comparatively small, and as we have explained, most gum turns to liquid.
-It is possible to block the airways, though.
+Thankfully, it’s unlikely that gum will get trapped in the throat and choke us.
+Even a solid wad is comparatively small, and most gum turns to liquid.

-If you enjoy chewing gum by day, it can be tough to get into the habit of stopping at night.
-You should train yourself to break reliance on gum at bedtime, though.
+If you enjoy chewing gum during the day, it’s not easy to get out of the habit of chewing gum at night.
+Break your reliance on gum at bedtime by doing the following:

-- Set an alarm an hour before bedtime, reminding you to spit out your gum.
-This will give your mouth and jaw time to relax and adapt
+- Set the alarm an hour before bedtime, reminding you to spit out your gum, as this will give your mouth and jaw time to relax and adapt.

-- Brush your teeth immediately before getting into bed.
-You’ll likely need to spit out your gum to achieve this aim
+- Brush your teeth before bed, as you’ll need to spit out your gum.

-- Place a bin and a note by your bed so that it’s the last thing you see at night, reminding you to remove any gum
+- Place a bin and a note reminding you to remove any gum by your bed so that it’s the last thing you see at night.

-- Undertake a guided meditation to aid sleep and relaxation, so you feel calm and relaxed without the aid of chewing gum
+- Undertake a guided meditation to aid sleep and relaxation so that you feel calm and relaxed without the aid of chewing gum.

-Like all habits, cessation of chewing gum is a tough one to break.
-Gum may not be as physically addictive or as harmful as cigarettes or sugar, but it’s still the enemy of a peaceful night of slumber.
+Like all habits, cessation of chewing gum isn’t easy to break.
+Gum may isn’t as physically addictive or harmful as cigarettes or sugar, but it still inhibits sleep and presents certain health risks.